Voctl/Voctl/README.md

 <br clear="left"/>

-software developer from azerbaijan. interested in operating systems, computer networks, distributed systems, programming languages, AI and low-level software.
+software developer from azerbaijan. interested in operating systems, computer networks, distributed systems, programming languages, AI and low-level software. the activist of " ɔ "

 ---